adamfadly/news-app/README.md

         {
           "status": "error",
           "code": "apiKeyMissing",
           "message": "Your API key is missing.
-Append this to the           URL with the apiKey param, or use the x-api-key HTTP          header."
+Append this to the URL with the apiKey param, or use the x-api-key HTTPheader."
         }
         ```